devpow112/codify-images/README.md

 #### Options

-* `svgDisableBase64`: This will disable `base64` encoding of SVG images.
-It is recommended to leave `base64` encoding of SVG images on as it increases compatibility with certain use cases.
-The default for this setting is `false`.
+* `svgMode`: Allows you to supply the `mode` that will be used to generate SVG outputs.
+The current options are `base64`, `uri`, `mini`, `mini-srcset`.
+The default for this setting is `base64` and is the recommended setting as it has the highest compatibility with different use cases.
+For more info related to the `mini` and `mini-srcset` modes please consult the [Mini SVG Data] package documentation.
 * `ignoreUnsupportedTypes`: This will allow files of unsupported types to be simply skipped instead of throwing an `UnsupportedTypeError` error.
 The default for this setting is `true`.